axibase/atsd-use-cases/Chart_of_the_Day/us-inflation/README.md

 The chart is created using the declarative [graphics syntax](https://axibase.com/products/axibase-time-series-database/visualization/) implemented in the [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database).

+Currently, the Federal Reserve's stated target inflation level is around 2%.
+Fed Chairman Jerome Powell [has claimed](https://www.bloomberg.com/news/articles/2018-04-06/who-needs-an-economics-ph-d-as-powell-unravels-inflation-riddle) that online-only retailers like Amazon and others have contributed to keeping inflation levels down because of their ability to completely streamline their business models.
+Not exactly a criticism, but certainly not the kind of glowing praise Jeff Bezos et al are used to receiving from Obama-era policy makers.

 ### Configuration

 This section of the article discusses the underlying settings used for the chart above.
 For introductory information on using **TRENDS**, see this [guide](/../master/how-to/shared/trends.md).